gunjandatta/sprest/README.md

 #### Target Information
 The target information consists of the following properties:
-* asyncFl - Flag to determine if the request should executes asynchronously or synchronously.
 * bufferFl - Flag to determine if the output of the request is a file stream.
 * callback - Required for asynchronous request.
 Executed after execution.
 * data - Template used for passing the method parameters in the body of the request.